aliotta/LetsGetLunch/README.md

 # appartment-list-lunch-app

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.16.0.

 ## Build & development

-Must have a postgres database setup with the following  properties
+Must have a postgres database setup with the following properties and user

 database: 'postgres',
 schema: 'appt',